 He started his teaching career at Oxford University as a tutor for undergraduate and PhD students.
 They gave him messages of appreciation for his sincere services and valuable support in their education.
 This made Dr. Frost push through with his passion for teaching.

-Truly, his enthusiasm in teaching and in making his students learn maths the enjoyable way made him go beyond his roles as an educator.
+Truly, his enthusiasm in teaching and in making his students learn maths in an enjoyable way made him go beyond his roles as an educator.

 Probing of his passion for teaching, an undergraduate student thanked him, “Dear Jamie, I just wanted to thank you for being by far the best teacher I have had so far at Oxford.
 I scored 82 and 86 in IS and ML [Machine Learning] respectively and hence moved up to a 2:1 overall.
 Your future pupils will be very lucky to have you.”